 The Graduate School is comprised of seven Divisions.
 Each Division offers courses which are sub‑divided into fields of specialization.
 These fields more or less correspond to the “Research Units” as referred to in the overview of the Faculty of Letters, though it must be noted that the Divisions of Cultural Resources Studies and Korean Studies are independent Divisions which do not have corresponding Departments in the Faculty.

 With long-standing academic traditions that date back to 1877 when the Faculty of Letters was first established at the University of Tokyo, the Graduate School has been developing research in Japan and internationally.
-Our innovations include Cultural Resources Studies, Applied Ethics, Contemporary Literary Studies, Digital Humanities and Life and Death Studies, which collaborate with other faculties and present the outcome of the latest research in various ways to all levels of the university.
+Our innovations include Cultural Resources Studies, Applied Ethics, Contemporary Literary Studies, Digital Humanities and Death and Life Studies, which collaborate with other faculties and present the outcome of the latest research in various ways to all levels of the university.
 Committed to those innovations and the needs of society, we will be adding a new program in Death and Life Studies and Practical Ethics in April 2022.
 Additionally, the Center for Evolving Humanities is expected to provide a broader base for new developments in research and education in the humanities and sociology.

 We firmly believe in the wealth of knowledge and potential of the humanities, which unite past and future, and we strive to create a curious, productive, and creative community of students and faculty.